plus3it/watchmaker/docs/customization/ConfigYaml.md

 This directive applies a compatibility-filter to the watchmaker execution.
 If the installed version of watchmaker doesn't meet the version-critera set by this line, watchmaker won't work with this file's content.
 It's assumed that any watchmaker version that does not match the version-criteria will not (properly) support the configuration directives.
 Normally, the version is set as "greater than or equal to" string.

-## The `all` Dictionary
+## The `all` Map

-This dictionary is used to supply default values to both saltstack and to specific SaltStack formulae.
-The dictionary-keys most likely to be of interest will be:
+This map is used to supply default values to both saltstack and to specific SaltStack formulae.
+The map-keys most likely to be of interest will be:

 - `valid_environments`
 - `salt_content`